2016-ucdavis-sts98/hw1/README.md

     7. Do you think this data set is accurate?
 In a paragraph, discuss how and why there might be inaccuracies or errors.

-Save your answers to a PDF file named `partB.pdf`, in your assignment repository.
-Add, commit, and push the file to GitHub following the same steps you used to publish Part A. Please do not commit any `.docx` or `.odt` files.
+Save your answers to a PDF file named `partB.pdf` and your code to a text file named `partB.R`, both in your assignment repository.
+Add, commit, and push the files to GitHub following the same steps you used to publish Part A. Please do not commit any `.docx` or `.odt` files.

 Microsoft Word, [Libre Office], [RStudio][RMarkdown], and others can export to PDF.